nextcomputers/previous/readme.previous.txt

 - CPU timings are not correct.
 You may experience performance differences compared to real hardware.
 - 68882 transcendental FPU instructions produce results identical to 68040 FPSP.
-  The results are slightly different real 68882 results.
+  The results are slightly different from real 68882 results.
 - Starting sound output or sound input may cause short lags in emulation.
 This is most likely caused by SDL or host audio hardware and drivers.
 - Network connection sometimes gets lost for unknown reason.